 We finally obtain the phase-corrected in-phase voltage $V_{\mathrm{in},n}$ using Eq.~\eqref{eq: phase-corrected-in-phase-voltage}, as exemplified in Fig.~\ref{fig: Vx_Vy_phase-correction}.
-Notice that, although $V_{\mathrm{in},n}$ resembles the absolute value $|V_n|$. the former has an important advantage that it maintains the information of the sign.
-Thus, this phase-resolved analysis is necessary to evaluate the sign of the MOKE signal.
-It is worth mentioning that the out-of-phase component $V_{\mathrm{out},n}$ is close to zero for all $n$, as expected from the theory, supporting the validity of the analysis.
+Notice that, although $V_{\mathrm{in},n}$ resembles the absolute value $|V_n|$, the former has an important advantage that it preserves the sign information.
+Therefore, this phase-resolved analysis is essential for evaluating the sign of the MOKE signal.
+It is also worth mentioning that the out-of-phase component $V_{\mathrm{out},n}$ is close to zero for all $n$, as predicted by the theory, further supporting the validity of the analysis.

 We compare the total MO rotation angle $\thetaT$ evaluated using various relations in Fig.~\ref{fig: Ni_Kerr-vs-time}.
 The result obtained from Eq.~\eqref{eq: thetaK_new-relation} with phase-resolved analysis is shown in Fig.~\ref{fig: Ni_Kerr-vs-time}(a).
-For comparison, we plot a false result obtained from the same equation but only from the amplitude information in Fig.~\ref{fig: Ni_Kerr-vs-time}(b).
-As indicated by the arrows in (a) and (b), the sign changes occurring at 0.06 and 2.00~ms, which originates from a cancellation between $\thetaK$ and $\thetaT$, are replaced by extrinsic dips in the analysis without the phase consideration.
-This result demonstrates the importance of phase-resolved analysis explained in Sec.~\ref{sec: phase-resolved-analysis}.
+For comparison, we plot an incorrect result obtained from the same equation but only from the amplitude information in Fig.~\ref{fig: Ni_Kerr-vs-time}(b).
+As indicated by the arrows in (a) and (b), the sign changes occurring at 0.06 and 2.00~ms, originating from a cancellation between $\thetaK$ and $\thetaT$, are replaced by extrinsic dips in the analysis without the phase consideration.
+This result highlights the importance of phase-resolved analysis explained in Sec.~\ref{sec: phase-resolved-analysis}.
 In Figs.~\ref{fig: Ni_Kerr-vs-time}(c)-(d), we plot $\thetaT$ evaluated by simple ratios between odd and even harmonic in-phase signals (Eq.~\eqref{eq:Kerr_fraction_genral}).
 In these evaluations, we use the nominal modulation depth $\phim = 2.1$~rad determined from modulation depth sweep measurements.
-The result obtained by Eq.~\eqref{eq: thetaK_new-relation} agrees well with results with the simple evaluations, manifesting the validity of the new relation.
-Since the modulation depth is optimized for the use of $V_3$, the noise level in (c) and (f) are relatively large.
+The result obtained by Eq.~\eqref{eq: thetaK_new-relation} agrees well with those from the simple evaluations, manifesting the validity of the new relation.
+Since the modulation depth is optimized for the use of $V_3$, the noise levels in (c) and (f) are relatively high.